Balancingrock/classic-jekyll-theme/pages/classic/03-pages-and-posts.md

 - __secondary-column-content__: By default the content for the secondary column is taken from _\_includes/secondary-column.html_.
 Assigning it a different file here will override this default for this page/post only.
 However if the vertical menu is used (i.e. `site.data.setup.drop-down-menu` is set to _no_), it will remain visible at the top of the content of the secondary column.
 - __tertiary-column-content__: By default the content for the tertiary column is taken from _\_includes/tertiary-column.html_.
 Assigning it a different file here will override this default for this page/post only.
 - __banner-position__: The position of the banner area.
 Use _top_ to place the banner across all three columns, _main_ to place the banner only above the primary column and _top-fixed_ to have the banner pinned at the top of the browser window.
 This setting is fro this page only.

+## For Pages

+- __date__: When present, the page will only be included in the website if this date is earlier than the build time.